DominicScalisi/US-Climate-and-Weather-Disaster/README.md

 Completed

 Project Objective

 This project analyzes the NOAA U.S. Billion-Dollar Weather and Climate Disasters dataset (1980–2024) to identify trends in the economic impact, severity, and frequency of disasters over time.
 The goal is to uncover how the scope and scale of these events have evolved and provide data-driven insights into the growing financial and human toll of extreme weather events in the United States.

 Data Source

 NOAA National Centers for Environmental Information (NCEI)

 Dataset: Billion-Dollar Weather and Climate Disasters (1980–2024)

 Data Preparation

 The dataset was first prepared into Excel to address column capitialization and fix date formatting for import to PostgreSQL.

 Imported into PostgreSQL to clean and analyze

-  -Null rows (fully empty entries) were removed as they did not contain any usable data.
+  -Null rows were removed as they did not contain any usable data.

 <img width="751" height="718" alt="Screenshot 2025-07-31 164518" src="https://github.com/user-attachments/assets/48fafc9d-142d-4125-8355-4b6114ee9bd8" />

   -A new column cpi_cost_full_amount was created to convert CPI-adjusted costs (originally scaled in billions) into full dollar amounts for clarity.

   <img width="1431" height="283" alt="Screenshot 2025-07-31 164643" src="https://github.com/user-attachments/assets/4049a84a-57cd-4462-831c-9439c19a9558" />

 Technologies Used

 Excel (initial data formatting)

 PostgreSQL (data cleaning and analysis)